learningequality/sample-channels/channels/ricecooker_channel/README.md

-Ricecooker python interface
+Ricecooker Python interface
 ===========================
 Using the `ricecooker` Python library is the most versatile and powerful approach for uploading content to Kolibri Studio.
-A note terminology: content integration scripts are called **sushi chef** scripts.
+A note on terminology: content integration scripts are called **sushi chef** scripts.

 What is a content integration script?